Key Takeaways

 What Is Fileless Malware?

 Fileless malware is a type of malicious code that operates entirely in the memory of a computer system without creating any files on the hard drive.
-Traditional malware, such as viruses, trojans, and worms, rely on files to infect and spread across a system.
+Traditional malware, such as viruses, trojans, and computer worms, rely on files to infect and spread across a system.

 In contrast, fileless malware resides in the system’s RAM, registry, and other volatile storage areas, making it difficult to detect using conventional antivirus software.